 5. Some import tasks require you to identify the documents to process by adding a field to the documents.
 For example, the IdolSpeech task only runs on documents that have the AUTN\NEEDS\TRANSCRIPTION field.
-For more information about the document fields that are used with import tasks, see Document Fields for Import Tasks, below.
+For more information about the document fields that are used with import tasks, see Document Fields for Import Tasks, on the next page.